 - The total number of words found

 - The total time required to complete the search.
-The time should be formatted following the same requirements as lab 1.
 Be sure that you do not include time to load the files or display the results.

 You must include sample results running your program as follows: